 LD401 Changing land use is fundamental to delivering a sustainable society.
 Management of land should deliver multiple benefits.
 Policy levers (LD502) will deliver the benefits at national scale, so that the following priority order is taken into account within the broad context:

-reversing biodiversity loss
+reversing biodiversity loss and increasing abundance

 reducing carbon emissions from land (e.g. peatland restoration),